slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - Amateurs talk about money.
 Professionals talk about ideas.
-- lazyness is nothing more than resting before getting tired
 - Understand why we should fear missing opportunity more than we should fear failure.
 - The importance of living proactively instead of reactively.
 - The hardest part is showing up
 - How to learn?
 There are four simple steps to the Feynman Technique: choose a Concept, Teach it to a Toddler, Identify Gaps and Go Back to The Source Material, Review and Simplify
-- Only applied knowledge is power.
 -->

 > *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*